jfunky/ccny-programming-sp2020/Schedule.md

     - Additional references: Learning Processing Ch.
 15.1-15.2, 16.1, 17

 #### Week 9: 4/1
+* Paused again!
+Please feel free to email/chat me to meet or talk.

+#### Week 10: 4/7: THIS IS A TUESDAY
 * Virtual: Midterm presentations
 * No homework

-#### Week 10: 4/7: THIS IS A TUESDAY
+#### Week 10: 4/15
 * Virtual: P5 & The web--P5 DOM, HTML Elements, CSS, DOM events, callbacks
 * Assignment:
     - **Do:** Create a new P5 sketch that include interaction of a button, text input, or slider.